JBell7197/hello-world/README.md

 Hello,

-I'm to learn code, work on projects, and get to know other coders.
+I'm here to learn code, work on projects, and get to know other coders.